Blake Linde

 Where clinics still get stuck in manual billing work

 A large share of revenue-cycle drag still happens in browser tabs, payer portals, and status queues.
-The work is necessary, but it is repetitive, brittle, and expensive for thin internal teams to carry manually every day.

 • Checking payer portals for claim status, authorization status, and missing-information notices